-A working environment that prioritises employee’s safety, cultivates a productive and thriving business operation.
-Your commitment to safety procedures and workplace precautions can help earn the trust, confidence, and loyalty of your employees and clients.
+A working environment that prioritises employee’s safety, is one that cultivates a productive and thriving business operation.
+Using safety books such as a pre start checklist helps demonstrate your commitment to safety procedures which can help earn the trust, confidence, and loyalty of your employees and clients.

 Industrial and manufacturing companies that use machinery, vehicles and equipment must perform regular inspections and maintenance check-ups before and after operations.
 To standardise this procedure, companies need to use a pre start checklist to identify any potential risks or hazards.